📣 Introducing Tracenable Pro: Unlock Unlimited Data Exports & Disclosures Access.

 This moderate level of renewable energy adoption indicates that Mettler-Toledo International is transitioning toward cleaner energy sources, though a significant share of its energy mix still relies on non-renewable inputs.

-Since 2018, Mettler-Toledo International's total energy consumption decreased by 2.15%, and remained stable in 2023, suggesting earlier reductions may have leveled off. a
+Since 2020, Mettler-Toledo International's total energy consumption increased by 6.36%, but remained relatively stable in 2023, possibly indicating a plateau in energy growth.a

 In 2023, Mettler-Toledo International's total energy consumption was primarily sourced from a